How can I withdraw money if I have not yet registered my nominated account?

 How do I register my nominated account?

 Your nominated account is registered when you open a new account online.
 If you are registering to view your existing account(s) online then you will need to add your nominated account before you can transact.
 To do this you will need to send a secure message to us using the 'Register/Change my nominated account' instruction containing the sort code, account name and account number (and reference if applicable) of your nominated account.
 We will then verify your bank details.
 In most instances we will be able to electronically verify your account details.
-If we are unable to do this you will need to send a cheque for at least £1 payable to you drawn on your nominated account or a recent statement (issued in the last 3 months).
+However if we cannot we will ask you to provide us with a recent bank statement (no more than 3 months old).

 We will confirm when we have completed the registration of your nominated account details using the secured messaging facility.